Education Fast Facts

-Approximately 23,000 Pre K-8th grade students participated in before and after school programs during the 2007/08 school year.
-Programs offer academics, access to technology, indoor and outdoor play, drama, snacks and much more.
+During the 2013-2014 school year, 21,585 Pre K-8th grade students participated in before and after school programs.
+Out of those students, 1,010 have speacial needs.
+The 194 programs are geared to offer academics, access to technology, indoor and outdoor play, drama, snacks and much more.
 Children must be registered for the program; a registration fee is required each time the student registers or has to re-register for the program.
 Families who qualify for free and reduced lunch may apply for a limited amount of reduced fee scholarships.

 How many countries and how many languages are represented in Broward schools?